Why Didn't I Think of That

 "Why Didn't I Think of That" is a song written by Bob McDill and Paul Harrison, and recorded by American country music singer Doug Stone.
 The song reached the top of the Billboard Hot Country Singles & Tracks chart.
 It was released in June 1993 as the fourth and final single from his CD From the Heart.
-It is also last number one hit that Doug had in the United States, while he'd have one more number one in Canada with Addicted to a Dollar.
+It is also the last number one hit that Stone had in the United States, while he'd have one more number one in Canada with Addicted to a Dollar.
 This song was originally recorded by the Marshall Tucker Band in 1988 on their "Still Holdin' On" album.

 Content

 The song's narrator is a man who did not treat his lady right, so he watches another man treat his lady right.